 Our safety procedures apply to our supply chain, and we ensure products are safe across all of our shipping modes and even when they reach retailers.
 When shipping by rail, CF ensures that cars are maintained, products are loaded safely and valves and caps are secured properly.
-We are also certified by the International Fertilizer Association's (IFA) Protect & Sustain Initiative, which promotes responsible business management processes across the fertilizer lifecycle to take greater responsibility not only for how products are produced, but also for how they are developed, sourced, stored, transported and used.
+We are also certified by the International Fertilizer Association's (IFA's) Global Protect and Sustain program, which promotes responsible business management processes across the fertilizer lifecycle to take greater responsibility not only for how products are produced, but also for how they are developed, sourced, stored, transported and used.